gpbl/isomorphic500/README.md

 In these cases, the RouteStore set its `currentPageName` to `404` or `500`, so that the Application component can render a [`NotFoundPage`](src/pages/NotFoundPage.js) or an [`ErrorPage`](src/pages/ErrorPage.js).

 > Note that a not-found route may come from the router itself (i.e. the route is missing in the [config](src/routes.js)) but also when a route action sends to the callback an error with `{status: 404}`.

+#### The HtmlHeadStore

+The [HtmlHeadStore](src/stores/HtmlHeadStore.js) is a special store used to set the `<head>` meta-tags in the `HtmlDocument` component, during server-side rendering.
+It is listened by the `Application` component to change the browser's `document.title`.

+The `onHtmlHeadSet` handler set the data according to the current route.
+This store uses data from other stores, such the titles of the photos, or the intl messages from the `IntlStore`.

+It is important that the handler is executed after the other stores have been filled up with their data.
+The HtmlHeadStore listens to the `SET_HTML_HEAD` action (executed by an action creator in [RouteActions](src/pages/RouteActions.js)`) *only* after fetching the data required to render a page.

 ## Internationalization (i18n)